 I chose the University of Waterloo to further my studies in computer science.
 Under the supervision of the late Prof. Derick Wood (who tragically passed away in 2010), I did research in the areas of data structures and algorithm design and analysis.
 I completed the requirements for my master’s degree in 12 months, and after that I completed my PhD in less than three years.

 Afterward, I worked as a postdoctorate fellow under the late Dr. Kenji Koyama at the NTT Communication Science Labs in Kyoto, Japan.
 I later worked as a postdoctoral fellow at the University of Toronto.

 I currently work as a software developer in Toronto.
-I am married with a busy teenage daughter who uses up most of my free time.
+I am married with a busy teenage daughter who will attend university this September.